 - Find gratitude.
 Take a moment to observe the smallness of your problems in comparison to what they could be- my website snafu was but a speck of dust compared to the challenges that others are facing right now- home foreclosures, medical diagnoses, violence.
 If you’re finding it too hard to be grateful for things in your own life, try to appreciate the wonderful things in the bigger world- the freshness of a breeze, the clarity of a bird’s song, the gift of being alive.
 It’s hard to be angry and grateful at the same time, and I guess I’d rather be grateful.

 - Work around negative thoughts in your head.
 It’s normal (and healthy!) to self-criticize, but if we’re not careful our inner voices can discourage us by relentlessly pointing out our failures and exaggerating the negative of our situations.
 When I couldn’t solve my website design issue, I found myself thinking, “You’re no good at this.
-Not only are you clueless about web design, you are probably a horrible writer, too.
-You should just give up, because your work will amount to nothing.”
+Not only are you clueless about web design, you don’t really know anything about blogging, either.
+You should just give up.”
 To work around those thoughts, I had to remind myself that just because I’m bad at something now doesn’t mean I can’t get better at it.
-Some of the negative thoughts lingered nonetheless, at which point I had to simply say to myself, “You’re right.
-I am an idiot who doesn’t know what she’s doing in and will ultimately fail at this endeavor.
+Some of the negative thoughts lingered nonetheless, at which point I had to simply say to myself, “You’re right!
+I don’t know what I’m doing and may ultimately fail at this endeavor.
 Now if you don’t mind, I’d like to go ahead and make a fool of myself by proceeding with this project.”

 - Just keep going.
 A bad day is discouraging, and can make us feel like giving up on our project or goal.
 But if you just keep working on your project despite these feelings, you will find that eventually the negativity will wear off, and not only will you feel re-energized, you will be proud that you actually made progress on your project despite being discouraged.

 So, sweating in front of the hot oven, upside-down pizza before me, hungry family looking at me with wide eyes, I mentally consulted this list.
+I calmed down enough to realize that I had to figure out what to do about dinner, and I had to figure it out now.
+I quickly ran through my dinner options- Ask my husband to pick up take-out?
+That will take at least 45 minutes.
+Cook something else?
+At least an hour.
+Scoop the pizza sauce, cheese and toppings off of the oven, and put them pack onto the crust?
 And I bet you know what I did next, right?
-That’s right- I put the empty pizza crust back on the pan, piled everything back onto the crust and served it to my family without batting an eye.
+Yes, you’re right- I put the empty pizza crust back on the pan, piled everything back onto the crust and served it to my family without batting an eye.
+They showed incredible grace by eating it without complaint, which makes me a very grateful mom.

-And as to the website- well, hopefully you’ll come visit me at its new location.
-UPDATE April 2012: The new website is now up and working- you are reading this post on the newly redesigned website!
+UPDATE: As to the website, it is now up and running- you are reading this post at its new location!
 All’s well that ends well.
 Thanks for listening to my rant.

 How do you pick yourself up after a bad day?